cjackie/cjackie.github.com/_posts/2014-06-25-AOP_in_javacript.md

 <!--break-->

-Now you make an 'instance' of it (in reality, better call it create a new an object)
+Now you make an 'instance' of it (create a new an object)

 ~~~javascript
 var jack = new Person('jack');